Chapter 1: A Boy with Wings

 “You have too many flies in your head, Theodore,” a voice boomed.

-“Did you hear that?
+“Did you hear that this time?
 The dragon spoke again!”
-Tears ran down Theo’s face as he pounded the statue’s immobile wing.
+Theo pounded the statue’s immobile wing.
 “Where’s my sister?”

 “Where is she?”
 Theo shouted.